 If you are a person who has a rather cavalier attitude about personal identification documents or data, then this article is for you!
 You must be aware of identity theft and the major problems that it can cause for the victim.
-This is not an issue that only wealthy people need to worry about because it is not just money that can be stolen or misappropriated using stolen identity.
-In fact, there are many types of identity theft and, even if you have no wealth to lose, there is still a lot of trouble that it can cause you.
+This is not an issue that only wealthy people need to worry about; because it is not just money that can be stolen or misappropriated using stolen identity.
+In fact, there are many types of identity theft.
+Even if you have no wealth to lose, there is still a lot of trouble that it can cause you.
 Being aware of identity theft facts and understanding the various ways in which you may be at risk helps you safeguard yourself more efficiently.

 Financial identity theft

 Talk about financial identity theft and the first thing that comes to mind is credit card theft.
 Lose your credit card and you may find that an unknown someone is running up some hefty bills that you may end up paying off.
 IRS identity theft is another identity theft risk that you should ward yourself against very carefully.
 This could have you losing out tax refunds, being called upon to pay huge tax outstandings and penalties that you do not owe; and even attract legal action from the IRS for non-payment of taxes.
 One common starting point for IRS identity theft is the theft of your social security number.
 Which is then used to file tax returns in your name.

 Considering that you carry it around practically all the time; the chance that you might lose your driver’s license or have it stolen is rather high.
 The point is that, if you do, things can get pretty messy for you.
 Usually, the stolen driver’s ID is ‘sold’ off to someone who looks reasonably similar to you (or your picture on the ID).
 If they are pulled over for a traffic violation, it is your driver’s ID that is shown to the cops.
 The violations go on your driving record, reducing your chances of getting cheap auto insurance and even putting you at risk of getting your license suspended.